The WARING Family Bakery

 Lawrence Webster Waring

 Warings Craft Bakers is a small family business started in 1932 by Lawrence Webster Waring.
-The business continues to uphold its traditional family values and baking techniques with two grandchildren and a fourth generation of family all involved.
+The business continues to uphold its traditional family values and baking techniques with two grandchildren and a fourth generation of the family all involved.

-Lawrence moved to Reading from Yorkshire in 1928 where he used to work for the world-famous ‘Betty’s of Harrogate’ to take up the position of Works manager at Harris’ Bakery in Reading town centre.
+Lawrence moved to Reading from Yorkshire in 1928 where he used to work for the world-famous ‘Betty’s of Harrogate’ to take up the position of Works Manager at Harris’ Bakery in Reading town centre.

 It is thought that before long Lawrence fell out with the owner of Harris’ during a large argument and at this time was told “there isn’t enough room in this town for the both of us” and “to get out and not come back”.

 This argument prompted Lawrence to look for premises and start his own business.
-At first renting a bakery in Weldale Street before meeting Arthur Newbury, a prominent business man in Reading at the time, who rented him a property in Armour Road, Tilehurst which became the family home and premises of the bakery in 1932 which he called ‘The Cake Shop’.
+At first, renting a bakery in Weldale Street before meeting Arthur Newbury, a prominent businessman in Reading at the time, who rented him a property in Armour Road, Tilehurst which became the family home and premises of the bakery in 1932 which he called ‘The Cake Shop’.

 The business originally started at the back of the family home in Armour Road, baking fresh daily by hand (which we still do to this day) before delivering it by bike to the local community.
-The business continued to grow with the purchase of it’s first van that enabled the family to deliver further afield and carry many more baked goods.
+The business continued to grow with the purchase of its first van that enabled the family to deliver further afield and carry many more baked goods.
 Interestingly, at this time it was not considered important to have a high street shop due to all the bread being delivered direct to the customer’s door.

 However, we’re not exactly sure when, Alice Louisa Waring, more affectionately known as ‘Louie’, Lawrence’s wife, decided to start selling the bread from the family home.
 Customers would let themselves in through the front door, stroll down the hallway and turn into the front room where two small counters were set up from which the bread was sold.
-To this very day we still trade from the original family home in Armour road, although you would be hard pressed to recognise it.
+To this very day, we still trade from the original family home in Armour road, although you would be hard-pressed to recognise it.